nullstone-modules/aws-cognito-token-auth/README.md

-# aws-existing-cognito-access
+# aws-cognito-token-auth
-Injects the user pool and client ids for an existing AWS Cognito user pool.
+Injects the user pool and client ids so that you can authenticate users in the cognito user pool.